The strongest index funds for 2019 are those that have three key facets:

 - Low expense ratios

 However, not all index funds are diversified enough to be top-notch.
 Others may not be ideal for investing in the long term.
 As there is a wide variety of funds from which to choose, it is crucial for potential investors to gain an understanding into which index funds can best meet their needs.
 This is especially true as we move into the uncertainty that 2019 brings.

 Recently, many ETFs (exchange traded funds) and index funds have been brought to the market.
-But, don’t be whitewashed by the idea that all ETFs and index funds are great long-term investments.
+But, don’t be fooled by the idea that all ETFs and index funds are great long-term investments.

 Many of these funds focus on a narrow sector of industries, including such options as online media, MLPs or biotechnologies.
 These funds are very narrowly-focused.
 They can provide large-scale return potential in shorter terms.
 However, they can also experience massive declines if the industry is affected.
 Additionally, these funds will tend to have higher expense ratios compared to more broad index funds.

 The best index funds for 2019 are those that are inexpensive and widely diversified.
 For this reason, we have cultivated some of the best index funds for 2019 to purchase for long-term holding and investing purposes.